 If more than one person worked on the same file, you can just give both names in the comment.

-This is not a graded assignment, and there will be no penalty if you report that you've fallen behind.
+This is not a graded component, and there will be no penalty if you report that you've fallen behind.
 However, the coding phase is graded, and so it's to your advantage to let us know if there are problems while there's still time to correct the problems.
 We will be far more upset if we don't find out that there are problems until just before the coding is due, when there's no time to fix it.

 This is also a good time to get together with your partner (if you haven't already), to check on how each other is doing.
 Some groups work very autonomously, which can be good, but it can work out badly if one team member has fallen behind and her partner doesn't know it.